 - Words that are already included in your book title, contributors or categories.

-- Statements that are time-linked, like "new" or "on sale".
+- Time-linked phrases like "new" or "on sale".

 - Common words like "book."